thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **NIST Cybersecurity Framework** - A risk-informed model of ESA (Identify, Protect, Detect, Respond, and Recover).
 - **NMAP** - Network scan (see footprinting).
 A very common tool to be familiar with.
 See more information [here](https://www.upguard.com/blog/how-to-use-nmap).
 There are also lots of tools out there that will provide a visual interface for NMAP like Zenmap.
 - **NSE** - Nmap Scripting Engine - Lua based scripting engine for Nmap to carry out detailed probes.
+- **NVD** - National Vulnerability Database.
+Superset of CVE that includes more information (like remediation instructions).
 - **PAN** - Not personal access network (unless it's used in that context) but stands for Privileged Access Management (solution).
 This is used for credentialed vulnerability scanning where the credentials are one time use.
 This ensure the credentials no longer work after some set of criteria, though this solution also usually costs some amount of money.
 If you can't use a PAN solution, you can also do a set time period where a scan happens.
 - **Reaver** - Wireless tool to attack WPS enabled networks.
 Can potentially crack a WPS pin (which is 8 digits long) within hours as long as it's not rate-limited.
 - **Red Team** - The attackers or pentesters that try to offensively attack a system.
 Contrast with the blue team.